Coming to Rockridge? NO!

-Top 10 reasons not to approve soundwall studies for Highway 24 in Rockridge
+Top 10 reasons not to have soundwalls along Highway 24 in Rockridge

 1. Measured noise levels show that the proposed soundwalls are mostly unnecessary.

 2. Approving a soundwall study report would preempt funding for tangible projects like intersection improvements and pedestrian lighting.

 3. Only 133 properties would see a significant (5 decibel) noise reduction.